A sloppy mess of snow, ice, and rain this weekend with a strong winter storm

 Welcome to the weekend, and also what will likely be our first significant winter storm of 2019, and the first significant winter storm since November 15th.
 Saturday has been a mainly cloudy day with high temperatures only in the mid 30s, but fortunately a good chunk of the day was dry.
 Hopefully if you needed to head out and about you took advantage of the dry times because as head into the evening, our weather will start going downhill.
 We are tracking an area of low pressure making its way from Arkansas into Tennessee and Kentucky and as it does this, it's sending a large swath of precipitation in our direction.
 While many of us can expect the precipitation to start out as snow, as the low moves further north and tracks just to the south of the Mason Dixon line overnight, it will draw in warmer air from the Atlantic changing snow to ice and rain for most locations.
 Let's break down the specifics on timing and amounts below.

-Snow has been slowly moving into western zones late this afternoon and we can expect that snow to continue to move eastward overspreading the rest of the area as we move into the evening.
+Snow slowly moved into western zones late this afternoon and continued to overspread the area from west to east as we moved into the evening.
 We are referring to the beginning stages of this storm as a "thump" of snow, as it may turn heavy at times pretty quickly.
 This first round of snow is also when the large majority of our snowfall accumulation is expected.
 The worst time to travel will be as this "thump" of snow moves through, lasting an hour or two towards the Delaware Valley, a few to several hours closer to the Lehigh Valley, and longer than that farther north towards the Poconos and northwestern New Jersey.
 Once the initial burst of snow passes, the changeover from snow to ice and rain should occur just north and west of the Interstate 95 corridor during the early evening hours, from mid-late evening towards the mainline Pennsylvania Turnpike to the Interstate 78 corridor and shortly after midnight up towards those along Interstate 80.

 With accumulations, let’s start with the Interstate 95 corridor, where it’s probably only a coating of snow at most before a quick change to rain, which it will remain for most of the storm and wash away anything that had accumulated.
 Flooding may actually be possible in some of these far southern areas along smaller creeks and streams, urban spots, and poor drainage spots, since this storm will bring between one and two inches of total liquid.
 Farther north and west through Lancaster and Pottstown through much of Upper Bucks/Mont to most of central New Jersey, it’s an inch or two of snow on the front end before a change to a brief period of sleet and freezing rain and then quickly plain rain.
 Our forecast now has the two to four inch swath of snow through most of Berks County, and the bottom half of Lehigh and Northampton Counties.
 The area between Interstate 78 and Interstate 80 will be the battleground for our rain and snow line and this will make for the difference between four inches of snow and less or more than that.
 Recent forecast model trends take the storm farther northwest and show a faster transition to rain for the Lehigh Valley, so we've leaned towards either side of four inches for the Lehigh Valley and Berks, and a tenth of an inch of ice.
 Northern Schuylkill County, the Poconos, the Slate Belt and northwestern New Jersey have the best shot at seeing a prolonged period of snow and ice before a transition to rain overnight Saturday into Sunday.
 Four to eight inches of snow and a tenth to a quarter inch of ice will be possible in this zone.
 Icing will especially be an issue for the higher elevations from the Poconos into Sussex County in northwestern New Jersey.